-‘Celebrity Big Brother:’ Second Place Winner Ricky Williams Discusses Different Final Two Outcomes
+‘Celebrity Big Brother’: Second Place Winner Ricky Williams Discusses Different Final Two Outcomes

-Wednesday night was the finale of Celebrity Big Brother Season 2 and Ricky Williams might have made a $250,000 mistake.
+Wednesday night was the finale of Celebrity Big Brother Season 2, and Ricky Williams might have made a $250,000 mistake.
 As the Inquisitr previously reported, Tamar Braxton took home the big win of the season and became the second woman to win CBB.
-Ricky won the final Head of Household (HOH) competition of the season which gave him the power to evict two more houseguests, leaving him with one other player in the final two.
+Ricky won the final Head of Household (HOH) competition of the season, which gave him the power to evict two more houseguests, leaving him with one other player in the final two.
 Ricky had the choice to decide who he sat next two, and he ended up choosing Tamar and evicted Dina Lohan and Lolo Jones in a split second.

 “It’s hard to answer that question because that thought never crossed my mind.
 And coming down to the final two, their consideration of how many votes that I would get, it honestly never crossed my mind.
 It really didn’t.
 I’m a competitor, and I liked to compete more than I actually liked to win,” he replied when asked about taking Dina or Lolo to the end.